hasura/graphql-engine/docs/graphql/manual/migrations/existing-project.rst

 These are the steps you need to follow:

 #.
 Install the Hasura CLI
 #.
-Setup a project directory
+Set up a project directory
 #.
 Initialize migrations
 #.
 For further changes, use the Hasura CLI console (``http://localhost:9695``) instead of the console served by the
    GraphQL engine (E.g.: ``http://my-graphql.herokuapp.com``)